[ Rescue Dynamics Logo ] Wilderness Emergency Care

 WARNING: This information is subject to change without notice.
 Call or email before you book or make plans.

-NOTE regarding meeting location and times: All courses begin at 08:00 AM.
-The WEC courses in Canmore are at the Bill Warren Training Centre (beside the Canmore Nordic Centre).
-The Golden and Revelstoke course venues are still to be announced.
+All locations are tentative at the moment.
+Typical locations: The Jasper courses begin at 08:00 AM at the Forest Park Hotel.
+The Canmore courses begin at 08:00 AM at the Bill Warren Training Centre.
+The Golden course begins at 08:00 AM in Golden, BC but may not be at the usual venue.
+The Revelstoke course begins at 08:00 AM in the Revelstoke Legion in Revelstoke, BC.
 All course locations are subject to change as conditions dictate.
 For all other courses please contact the office.
-Visit the website Course Meeting Times and Places page to confirm starting times, dates and venues before any course you are attending.
+Beginning in September you can visit the website Course Meeting Times and Places page to confirm starting times, dates and venues before any course you are attending.

 For full courses you must have a valid standard first aid certificate or equivalent (EMFA is equivalent).
 For the refresher, you must have completed a WEC or equivalent advanced first aid course or refresher in the last 36 months.
 Equivalencies must be approved by Rescue Dynamics before the course begins.

-The course content is outlined on the course schedule which can be mailed out to you or downloaded from our website.
+The course content is outlined on the course schedule will be emailed out your completed application and waiver are received.
 If you have never been on a WEC course, you have never done anything like this before.
 The course is extremely intense.
 You average 9 hours a day in theory and practical sessions.
 This is longer than most people are used to.
-There will be practical evening sessions on many days.
+There may be a practical evening sessions on Wednesday if the group falls behind in skills practice.
 Do NOT schedule any other courses, activities or social engagements during the entire period of the course.
-On the weekend off during a full course plan to relax, study and practice.
-Experience shows that students need all their time to commit to the course to study and succeed without physical and psychological strain

 On full courses we do outdoor simulations, so please be sure your clothing can handle changes in weather, including heat, cold, wind, rain, snow, sun and insects.
 Bring a set of clothing that can get wet and dirty.
 Please bring some outdoor equipment for improvisation sessions and for adding reality to simulations.
 Your instructors will tell you on which days they will be required.
 Packs, paddles, skis, poles, sleeping pads, throw bags, ice axes and any other gear you may use is great.
 The more variety, the better.
+On the weekend off during a full course plan to relax, study and practice.
+Experience shows that students need all their time to commit to the course to study and succeed without physical and psychological strain

 You are responsible for your own meals, accommodation and transportation for the entire course.
 Bring your own pencil, pen and notebook / paper for taking notes in class.
 The meeting time and place for your specific course will be conveyed to you when you pay your course fees.
-Questions?
-Call or send email to

 Sincerely